profjsb/my-content/content/post/mask-with-eink-banner/index.md

 <img src="assembled.png">

 Soldiering the header kit to the feather and featherwing was straightforward, after I dug up an old breadboard to keep the pins in place.
-The li ion battery attaches to the feather and is charged (slowly) when the microusb power supply/data cable is connected.
-A very nice feature of the feather design is the ability to jump over to battery power once the microusb is disconnected.
+The li ion battery attaches to the feather and is charged (slowly) when the micro-USB power supply/data cable is connected.
+A very nice feature of the feather design is the ability to jump over to battery power once the micro-USB is disconnected.

 The next step was to download the [latest Arduino IDE](https://www.arduino.cc/en/main/software) and install the [Bluetooth](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le) and [Eink libraries](https://github.com/adafruit/Adafruit_EPD).
 The board can be interacted with via bluetooth and a mobile app called [BlueFruit Connect](https://apps.apple.com/us/app/adafruit-bluefruit-le-connect/id830125974).